-Four separate Inquiries were begun soon after the fires - see Annex below.
+Four separate Inquiries were begun soon after the fires - see Annex below - followed by claims for compensation begun in July 2021.
 They will almost inevitably identify human or political error as the immediate cause of the tragedy.
 But human error is merely symptomatic of trouble deeper inside the system.
 It is of course necessary to try to find where people went wrong, but even more important to find how people’s assessments and actions made sense at the time, given the circumstances that surrounded them.
 I am indebted to Gill Kernick , a professional involved in helping companies avoid devastating accidents in high risk industries, for helping me identify the following issues.
 (Follow this link to read Gill's interviews, blogs etc.)

 It should be noted that there were two other relevant latent conditions in addition to the seven listed above:- there was only one stairwell, and the apartments were not fitted with sprinklers.
 The Inquiry will no doubt consider the relevance of these factors but it does not currently appear that the authorities can be seriously criticised on these two grounds.